The Alumni index is currently undergoing renovations.

 Please visit these pages frequently as your line of contact with the Seminary.
 We hope you will stay in touch and, better yet, that you will be a proud and frequent visitor to the Close.

 Can you help us find a missing alumnus/a?
-Check our list of Missing Alums and help us update our records!
+When mail is returned and we can't locate someone in the Episcopal Clergy Directory, we add them to the list of Missing Alums Please check it out and help us update our records!

 Please feel free to call, email, or come to our offices with any news, updates, class notes, as well as your ideas, concerns, and suggestions.

 Alumni Executive Committee -- 3 year Terms

 The Rev. Alexander D. Martin ‘13, Associate Priest, St. Timothy’s Church, Cincinnati

 I am grateful to the current members of the Alumni Executive Committee for inviting me to run for a position on that committee.